 They know the suppliers’ “pain threshold” regarding the price.
 This means they can negotiate the lowest price while still maintaining quality.

 This is exactly where a sourcing agent can help you.
-He knows exactly which criteria the manufacturer has to meet, which inspection bodies are responsible and what the official certificates have to look like.
+A sourcing agent knows exactly which criteria the manufacturer has to meet, which inspection bodies are responsible and what the official certificates have to look like.

 When you hire a sourcing agent, you are not only paying for the services they actively perform.
 You also pay for the years of experience and the network the agent can access.

-They will have worked with several different manufacturers and know which one is most suitable for which type of product.
+They usually have already worked with several different manufacturers and know which ones are most suitable for which type of product.

 As mentioned above, many Amazon sellers are afraid of working with sourcing companies because they are afraid of being scammed.

-However, the advantages of working with a product sourcing agent are so great that it’s definitely worth it.
+However, the benefits of working with a sourcing agent are definitely worth it.
 But how do you know if a sourcing specialist is good or not?

 We’ll show you the characteristics that make a good sourcing agent and which red flags to look out for:

-A good sourcing agent has an official business license and is willing to show it to you.
+- Business License – A good sourcing agent has an official business license and is willing to show it to you.

 - Experience & Specialization – Another important quality factor is the experience the sourcing agent has.
 Did they just start the job two weeks ago or have they been in the sourcing business for years and already gained experience?
 Experience is crucial, otherwise they won’t know which suppliers are good and which are bad.
 In the end, that’s why you hire them.
 Their specialization also plays an important role.
 If you sell consumer electronics and the agent only has experience with apparel suppliers, they are most likely not the right fit for you.

 - Language Skills – One of the most important tasks of any sourcing company is to mediate between you and the supplier.
-Thus, it’s essential that they perfectly speak both your language (or english) and the language of the supplier.
+Thus, it’s essential that they perfectly speak a language you know well and the language of the supplier.
 It’s useless if they speak perfect Chinese but can’t explain to you what’s going on in your language.
 After all, manufacturing is all about details and special characteristics your product should have.
 If they aren’t able to communicate those characteristics properly, you won’t get the product you want.

-Just as there are very good sourcing companies, there are also many bad, unprofessional or even criminal ones.
+Just as there are very good sourcing companies, there are also bad and unprofessional ones.